Connect2Canada Logo

 To build a cleaner and more prosperous economy, Canada and the U.S. are taking action to tackle climate change and cut emissions from some of our most polluting sectors, including our highly integrated transportation sector.
 Cutting emissions from the sector is one of the most readily-achievable and economically-beneficial paths we can take on the road to net-zero emissions by 2050.
 That’s why Canada made the commitment to align its light and heavy-duty vehicle performance-based greenhouse gas standard regulations with those of the most stringent in the U.S. Canada has also recently established measures to accelerate zero-emission vehicle sales targets that will lead to all new light-duty cars and passenger truck sales being zero-emission by 2035, which is bolstered by the U.S. target of 50% new zero-emission vehicle sales by 2030.

 To help us reach our goals, we finalized a joint action plan on critical minerals, advancing our mutual interest in securing supply chains for the critical minerals needed for our economic growth and security, including those needed to manufacture electric vehicle batteries.
-Canada is an important supplier of 12 of the 50 minerals that the U.S. has identified as critical to economic and national security.
-With CAD$3.8 billion allocated to boost production of critical minerals like lithium and copper in Canada’s Budget 2022, we have the potential to become an even larger source of critical minerals that are key components that we use every day.
+Canada is an important supplier of 19 of the 50 minerals that the U.S. has identified as critical to economic and national security.
+With CAD$3.8 billion and a Clean Technology Manufacturing Investment Tax Credit to boost production of critical minerals like lithium and graphite, we have the potential to become an even larger source of critical minerals that are key components that we use every day.
 Canada is currently the largest supplier of potash, indium, aluminum and tellurium to the U.S. and the second-largest supplier of niobium, tungsten and magnesium.
-Canada also supplies roughly one quarter of the uranium needs of the U.S. and has been a reliable partner to the U.S. in this commodity for over 75 years.